P.F. Chang’s Mongolian Beef Copycat

 Is Mongolian Beef Gluten Free?

 Yes.
-The marinade consisting of sugar, soy sauce (if using gluten-free soy sauce) and other ingredients do not contain gluten so this and other typical Mongolian beef recipes are gluten-free.
+The marinade consists of sugar, soy sauce (if using gluten-free soy sauce) and other ingredients that do not contain gluten, so this and other typical Mongolian beef recipes are gluten-free.

 What to Serve with Mongolian Beef